jnordberg/koji/README.md

 Modular CoffeeScript client-side framework, designed to be used with browserify/cjsify.

 **NOTE** -- Consider this alpha quality code, it's mostly for my own usage.
 I'll keep adding to it as I need new functionality.
-Bugfixes are welcome, features not. :)

 ---